What is an LVDT?

 Advantages of LVDT

 The distinct advantage of using an LVDT displacement transducer is that the moving core does not make contact with other electrical components of the assembly, as with resistive types, as so offers high reliability and long life.
-Further, the core can be so aligned that an air gap exists around it, ideal for applications where minimum mechanical friction is required.

 The LVDT design lends itself for easy modification to fulfil a whole range of different applications in both research and industry.